Vladimir Usov: Biography

-The last murder Usov committed was on June 17, 1975, in the Goreliy Khutor village.
-After raping and strangling a child, he collected a heap of dry brushwood, flunked the boy's body with it and set it on fire.
+The last murder Usov committed was on 17 June 1975, in the Goreliy Khutor village.
+After raping and strangling a child, he collected a heap of dry brushwood, flanked the boy's body with it, and set it on fire.
 He was arrested soon after.

-On June 1, 1977, the Kuybyshev Regional Court ruled that Vladimir Usov be sent to compulsory treatment in a psychiatric clinic.
+On 1 June 1977, the Kuybyshev Regional Court ruled that Vladimir Usov be sent to compulsory treatment in a psychiatric clinic.
 For 18 years he was kept in a specialized clinic in Kazan, and then transferred to a clinic in Samara, where he managed to escape from in 1996.
 He kidnapped two boys whom he was going to kill, but was too afraid.
 The next day he was captured and sent to the Kazan clinic for especially dangerous insane people, where he died in 2006.